Martti Ahtisaari

-Martti Oiva Kalevi Ahtisaari (/fi/, 23 June 1937 – 16 October 2023) was a Finnish politician and diplomat who was the president of Finland from 1994 to 2000.
+Martti Oiva Kalevi Ahtisaari (Note: /fi/) (23 June 1937 – 16 October 2023) was a Finnish politician and diplomat who was the president of Finland from 1994 to 2000.
 He was Finland's Ambassador to Tanzania from 1973 to 1977 and United Nations Commissioner for Namibia from 1977 to 1981.
 Noted for his international peace work, he received the Nobel Peace Prize in 2008.

 Ahtisaari was a United Nations special envoy for Kosovo, charged with organizing the Kosovo status process negotiations.
 These negotiations aimed to resolve a long-running dispute in Kosovo, which later declared its independence from Serbia in 2008.
 In October 2008, he was awarded the Nobel Peace Prize "for his important efforts, on several continents and over more than three decades, to resolve international conflicts".
 The Nobel statement said that Ahtisaari had played a prominent role in resolving serious and long-lasting conflicts, including ones in Namibia, Aceh (Indonesia), Kosovo and Serbia, and Iraq.